 Roses are known to be heavy feeders.
-Spread 1⁄2 to 1 cup Espoma Rose-Tone around the drip line of the bush and work into the topsoil upon planting.
-Water in well.
-Feed with 1 cup granular (or 1⁄2 cup any 5-10-5) fertilizer 2 weeks after planting then once a month through August.
+Feed with 1 to 11⁄2 cup Espoma Rose-Tone around the drip line of the bush and work into the topsoil once a month, watering in well.
+You may additionally use a liquid fertilizer such as Neptune's Harvest® or other fish emulsion to feed your roses two weeks after planting then once a month through August.
 Excessive heat causes rose growth to slow down, when temperatures reach 90°F or higher, reduce the amount of fertilizer by half.